 Why I Love My Mandoline

-Mandoline have completely changed how I prep vegetables and fruits:
+In fact, mandoline have completely changed how I prep vegetables and fruits:

 - Uniform Slices: Everything looks professional, from thin cucumber slices to thick potato wedges.

-- Time-Saving: Slicing dozens of potatoes for gratin used to take forever; now it’s done in minutes.
+- Time-Saving: Slicing dozens of potatoes for gratin used to take forever; however, now it’s done in minutes.

 - Versatility: From thin julienne carrots for stir-fries to decorative garnishes, this tool does it all.